-Surveillance of antimicrobial use tracks how and why antimicrobials are being used and misused by patients and healthcare providers.
-Monitoring antimicrobial prescription and consumption behavior provides insights and tools needed to inform therapy decisions, to assess the public health consequences of antimicrobial misuse, and to evaluate the impact resistance containment interventions.
+Surveillance of antimicrobial use tracks how and why antimicrobials are being used by patients and healthcare providers.
+Monitoring antimicrobial prescription and consumption behaviour provides insights and tools needed to inform therapy decisions, to assess the public health consequences of antimicrobial misuse, and to evaluate the impact of resistance containment interventions.

-As an advocacy resource at local or national level, the European Surveillance of Antimicrobial Consumption programme (ESAC) has demonstrated that monitoring antimicrobial use patterns and costs can prove the crucial factor driving political commitment to successful campaigns to contain resistance, especially when surveillance of use is enhanced by surveillance of resistance.
+As an advocacy resource at local or national level, the European Surveillance of Antimicrobial Consumption network (ESAC-Net) has demonstrated that monitoring antimicrobial use patterns and costs can prove the crucial factor driving political commitment to successful campaigns to contain resistance, especially when surveillance of use is enhanced by surveillance of resistance.

-Tracking consumption statistics quantifies the selection pressure on microbial populations and permits benchmarking comparisons at country or healthcare facility level and evaluation of the impact of educational or regulatory interventions.
-A common way to express consumption totals is through the use of “Defined-Daily Doses” or DDDs, maintained by the WHO Collaborating Centre for Drug Statistics Methodology in Oslo.
+Antimicrobial consumption statistics quantify the ecological selection pressure on microbial populations.
+Antimicrobial consumption often translates as sales of antimicrobial medicines.
+It permits benchmarking comparisons at global, country or healthcare facility level and evaluation of the impact of educational or regulatory interventions.
+A common way to express consumption totals is through the use of “Defined-Daily Doses” or DDDs, maintained by the WHO Collaborating Centre for Drug Statistics Methodology in Oslo, Norway.